MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 Enabling double opt-in for a compliance profile will only enable double opt-in flow for eligible forms (forms created after the feature switch was turned on).
 Any forms that existed prior to the feature enablement will, by default, have double opt-in turned off for them.

 > [!WARNING]
-> For version 6.1, a warning is shown but you are still allowed to publish the form.
+> For the June 2024 release, a warning is shown but you are still allowed to publish the form.
-> For version 7.1, an error stops you from publishing the form.
+> For July 2024 release, an error stops you from publishing the form.

 This applies to orgs with the DOI feature flag enabled.